GetaCupOfAmericano/TSV_SI_Analysis/README.md

 *   **Eye Width:** Horizontal opening of the eye, indicating the time margin for reliable data sampling (timing margin/jitter tolerance).
 *   A **wide and tall eye** signifies good signal integrity and low bit error rate.
 A **closed eye** indicates severe signal degradation and unreliable communication.

-## Contact

-For questions or feedback, please contact [Your Name/Email Address - Optional].